jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 powerline fonts setup, terminal switching and etc. So now I am going to talk about some of the fun stuff and hopefully it can help other people who have the similar problems.

+## Installation

+The whole installation process was smooth.
+I downloaded an image from [Manajaro official website](https://manjaro.org/download/#i3), and used [Etcher](https://www.balena.io/etcher/) to burn the USB installation drive since I was using a Mac.

+When starting the machine, hold `option` key to enter the disk loading page, and use the USB to start.
+And then just follow the steps.

+The installer I had chose was i3 community package, and so it came with the graphic installation options.
+That made the installing process really easy.

 ## Display Setup